tarantool/cartridge-cli/README.md

   This is also useful if the app's main script generates errors, and Tarantool can handle them.

+* `--stateboard` starts the application stateboard as well as instances.
+  Defaults to TARANTOOL_STATEBOARD or `false`.
+  Ignored if `--stateboard-only` is specified.

+* `--stateboard-only` starts only the application stateboard.
+  Defaults to TARANTOOL_STATEBOARD_ONLY or `false`.
+  If specified, `INSTANCE_NAME` is ignored.

 The `cartridge start` command starts a `tarantool` instance with enforced **environment variables**: